I help Mums with any questions they may have about:

 When I first set up the business I imagined that women would book my services during pregnancy and I would visit them from birth to six weeks, hence the word postnatal in the business title.
 This does happen, and when it does, it is the ideal way to do things.
 It’s so much easier to get off to a good start with the right advice and nip problems in the bud before they snowball.
 I usually continue to visit or advise Mums well into their baby’s first year so that they can approach each developmental stage with confidence, but much less frequently than in the early days.

-Many customers contact me for the first time when their baby is much older and the real problems with sleep and ensuing maternal exhaustion have set in so over time, I’ve branched out into helping Mums of older babies and toddlers.
+Many clients contact me for the first time when their baby is much older and the real problems with sleep and ensuing maternal exhaustion have set in so over time, I’ve branched out into helping Mums of older babies and toddlers.
 It’s not unusual for me to begin visiting for purposes of helping with a newborn in the family, but also be able to help out with the sleeping patterns or behaviour of the toddler in the family too.

 My approach is a bit like doing some detective work.
 I ask a LOT of questions and try to look for all the underlying reasons which may have started the problem and what behaviours as a family you are unwittingly doing to maintain the problem.
 If there are underlying issues then I know whom to refer to get a proper diagnosis.
 I look at the bedtime routine, how they are responded to at night, what and how much your child is eating and drinking, how much screen time they are having, if they are under or over stimulated, if they are getting enough fresh air and exercise and how daytime naps are going.